camunda-consulting/camunda-7-code-examples/camel-use-cases/README.md

     * tweet about `camunda` and wait for Camel to pick it up (sometimes that is a bit slow)
     * drop a text file into `<USER_HOME>/camunda-bpm-demo-camel/` (this should get picked up immediately)
 1. Point your browser to `http://localhost:8080/camunda/app/tasklist/` or `http://localhost:8080/camunda/app/cockpit/` and enjoy!
 Note: You might see multiple process instances already started - then there were a lot of tweets with `camunda` recently so they got picked up during startup.

+# Further Resources

+* See [this blog post](http://www.bpm-guide.de/2011/11/14/activiti-drools-wjax-2011/) including a screencast (in German) from talk at [WJAX](http://jax.de/) where this sample is presented.

+For help please ask at the camunda BPM ["Users & Process Application Development"](http://camunda.org/community/forum.html) forum.

 [1]: https://raw.github.com/camunda/camunda-bpm-camel/master/use-cases.png